nightisyang/discord-poker-bot/README.md

 # discord-poker-bot
-Working beta implementing [basic poker](https://github.com/nightisyang/basic-poker) as a discord bot.
+Working beta implementation of [basic poker](https://github.com/nightisyang/basic-poker) as a discord bot.

 Using discord API to
 - Create game channel